Hunter, Tennessee

-Hunter (also called Stoney Creek) is a census-designated place (CDP) and unincorporated community located northeast of Elizabethton in Carter County, Tennessee, United States, along Tennessee State Route 91 and the Watauga River.
+Hunter (also called Stoney Creek) is a census-designated place (CDP) and unincorporated community located northeast of Elizabethton in Carter County, Tennessee, along Tennessee State Route 91 and the Watauga River.
 Its population was 1,854 as of the 2010 census.
-It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
 Hunter is a suburb of Elizabethton.

 Geography

 Hunter is located at 36°22′36″N 82°9′18″W (36.376630, -82.155032).

 According to the United States Census Bureau, the CDP has a total area of 6.411 sqmi, of which 6.386 sqmi of it is land and 0.025 sqmi of it (0.39%) is water.

 The Watauga River forms a southern boundary for the Hunter community, while the Holston Mountain forms a northern boundary.